stablekernel/aqueduct/docs/docs/auth/server.md

 class MyRequestSink extends RequestSink {
   MyRequestSink(ApplicationConfiguration config) : super(config) {
-    context = new ManagedContext(...);
+    var context = new ManagedContext(...);
     var storage = new ManagedAuthStorage<User>(context);
     authServer = new AuthServer(storage);
   }

   AuthServer authServer;
-  ManagedContext context;

   ...
 }
 ```

-Notice that the `aqueduct/managed_auth` library is imported - this library is not part of `aqueduct/aqueduct` by default and must be imported explicitly.
-Also notice that `ManagedAuthStorage` has a type argument that will be covered in the next section.
+(Notice that `ManagedAuthStorage` has a type argument - this will be covered in the next section.)

-It's important to keep a property reference to an instance of `AuthServer` so that later methods in the initialization process - specifically, `setupRouter` - can use it to protect routes and add routes that grant authorization tokens.

-While `AuthServer` has methods for handling authorization tasks, it is rarely used directly.
+While `AuthServer` has methods for handling authorization tasks, they is rarely used directly.
 Instead, `AuthCodeController` and `AuthController` are hooked up to routes to grant authorization tokens via the API.
 Instances of `Authorizer` secure routes when building processing pipelines in `setupRouter`.
 All of these types have a reference to an `AuthServer` and invoke the appropriate methods to carry out their task.

 Therefore, a full authorization implementation rarely extends past a `RequestSink`.
 Here's an example `RequestSink` subclass that sets up and uses authorization: